A HISTORY

 In 1977, Blandy was deployed to the MED with the Sixth Fleet.
 There she relieved USS Hawkins(DD-873) and commenced operations as a member of Task Group SIXTY POINT TWO.

 In 1981, the ship was still in the yard in Norfolk.
-This ended on 31 March and the crew returned to the Caribbean for refresher training in Guantanamo Bay.
-In August, Blandy was dry-docked at Norfolk for sonar dome repairs.
+This ended on 31 March and the crew returned to training.
+In August, Blandy was drydocked at Norfolk for sonar dome repairs.
 In December, she headed for the Indian Ocean via the Suez Canal.
 When the Soviet union invaded Afghanistan, the U.S. intensified its presence in the Indian Ocean and Persian Gulf with Blandy and numerous ships.

 In November 1982, the Navy, in a terse statement announced retirement of the Forrest Sherman Class ships noting,